dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 Check [this](https://azure.microsoft.com/en-us/features/storage-explorer/) free and cross-platform tool.
 You can also use familiar MongoDB related tools, like [MongoChef](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-mongochef) and [Robomongo](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-robomongo).

 #### Can I try CosmosDB for free?
 Yup!
 Check [here](https://azure.microsoft.com/en-us/try/cosmosdb/).
 Check [here](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction) to learn more about MongoDB API for CosmosDB.
 For CosmosDB use cases, check [here](https://docs.microsoft.com/en-us/azure/cosmos-db/use-cases).
+For some free Azure, also check [here](https://azure.microsoft.com/en-us/free/).

 #### What can I use for authentication/authorization?
 If you want to protect your game leaderboards from unauthorized access, you should implement an appropriate mechanism.
 Azure App Service (a service which Azure Functions sits on) has an excellent implementation that you can use to protect your backend and it is documented [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-overview).
 To use it in this Functions app, comment the appropriate lines in the `authhelper.js` file.